API Reference

 Example

-async delete(name: str, *ids: str) -> int
+async delete(name: str, key: str) -> int

-Deletes vectors from the vector storage.
+Deletes a vector from the vector storage.

 Parameters